mediaopt/paypal-commercetools-connector/docs/PayPal.md

    - order_id(optional) - the order id to be captured.
    - any other data that match [PayPal Capture Order body specification](https://developer.paypal.com/docs/api/orders/v2/#orders_capture).
 2. If not provided in the request the order_id will be read from the payment object and PayPal api Captrure Order will be triggered with the id and any other passed data.
-3. The connector adds a transaction the commercetools payment object.
+3. The connector updates commercetools payment object and adds a transaction to it.
 Transaction data depend on the PayPal response.

 ***Endpoint:***